 Is Pythagorean numerology better than Chaldean?

 You can, but it changes the output.
-If you compare a nickname and a birth name, treat that as a separate interpretive exercise.
+Your full birth name gives you the core Expression/Destiny number baseline, while a nickname or chosen name reflects how you present yourself now.
+If you compare a nickname and a birth name, treat that as a separate interpretive exercise — both readings offer useful but different insights.

 Sources